KathrynCampbell/MADDOG/README.md

     * ips,
     * adegenet,
     * ape,
+    * rgdal,
     * dplyr,
     * adephylo
+    * gridExtra
+    * phytools
+    * castor
+    * ggtree
+    * treeio

 ## R Package
 This tool is also available as an R package which is capable of Lineage Designation and Assignment.
 The lineage designation in the package requires the alignment, tree, ancestral reconstruction and metadata as input.
+**PLEASE NOTE** The lineage designation done in the package currently is equivalent to `new_designation.sh` - it produces a set of designation but these are not based on the reference set.
+It is instead used to give an idea of the diversity within your set of sequences.

 Full details of how to use the package are available in the vignette.

 To install the package, run `devtools::install_github("kathryncampbell/MADDOG", build_vignettes = TRUE, force = TRUE)` within R.